Getting Started

 ❏ For the Account line use: CNPSD

 ❏ Log into Courseware and make sure you have been added to all of your classes.
-If you do not see all of your classes, email the teacher of the missing class(es) to remind them to add you.
+If you do not see all of your classes, email the instructor of the missing class(es) to remind them to add you.

 ❏ For new student resources about Courseware, including tutorials on how to use it, go to Getting Started with Courseware and scroll down to Student Resources.